Your current path:

 Conclusion

-There are many ways to record time.
+There are many different options for time recording.
 Which system is right for your company also depends on the working model.
 Employers should consider the advantages and disadvantages in advance.
-According to labor law, all systems are equally permissible, but they must make sense for the employer so that he can comply with the obligation to record time.
+According to labor law, all systems are equally permissible, but they must make sense for the employer so that they can comply with the time recording obligation.

 If the work takes place exclusively on site, such as in industry, a stationary system including access control may be the right choice.
 If employees are spread across several locations, a system that can be accessed by everyone via a mobile device makes more sense.